-EPA's exhibit, "L’Art du Jardin Natural" will be at the 2014 Philadelphia Flower Show from March 1 to 9.
+EPA's exhibit, "L’Art du Jardin Natural" was at the 2014 Philadelphia Flower Show from March 1 to 9.
 The Flower Show is held every Spring in the Pennsylvania Convention Center .
-This year the Flower Show theme is "ARTiculture: where art meets horticulture".
+This year the Flower Show theme was "ARTiculture: where art meets horticulture".

-Visitors to the exhibit will experience the brilliance and beauty of native plants, headwaters, and wetlands.
+Visitors to the exhibit experienced the brilliance and beauty of native plants, headwaters, and wetlands.

-The exhibit displays native plants, wetlands, and sustainable landscaping techniques in a passive setting.
-Here in nature’s garden, the palette of colors, textures, and fragrances will take the observer to a place of beauty and tranquility – a place apart from the hands of man.
-The exhibit highlights the intrinsic beauty of our native wildflowers, ferns, shrubs and trees.
-The woodland garden also reflects the benefits and importance of using native plants, which results in less use of fertilizers and pesticides, conserves water and helps maintain ecological balance.
+The exhibit displayed native plants, wetlands, and sustainable landscaping techniques in a passive setting.
+Here in nature’s garden, the palette of colors, textures, and fragrances transported the observer to a place of beauty and tranquility – a place apart from the hands of man.
+The exhibit highlighted the intrinsic beauty of our native wildflowers, ferns, shrubs and trees.
+The woodland garden reflected the benefits and importance of using native plants, which results in less use of fertilizers and pesticides, conserves water and helps maintain ecological balance.

 - discouraging insect pests